 Oops, Google Did it Again

 Fast-forward to just a few days ago, and we see the whole sordid affair happening all over again.
 This time, subscriber counts were suddenly and drastically reduced for no apparent reason.
-People once again began blogging and twittering, questioning and speculating (404 link removed 2015/09/18), no doubt hoping that this time it the low counts were just a fluke, and that everything would return to normal soon.
+People once again began blogging, twittering, and googling, no doubt hoping that this time it the low counts were just a fluke, and that everything would return to normal soon.
 But it hasn’t.
 Four days later my subscriber count is still around 40% below normal, and many other sites are experiencing record lows as well.
 Apparently, people spoke loudly enough to be heard by Google, which finally broke the silence with this brief statement yesterday:

 Issue: We are observing reduced subscriber totals reported by Google Feedfetcher for many feeds.
 This number represents subscribers you may have via Google Reader and iGoogle.
 These lower totals have occurred over the past two days.
 We’re working closely with the Feedfetcher team to determine when a resolution might be possible.